SEO for Shopify

 The world revolves around search and search is getting harder.
 Every day more sites are coming online hoping to sell their products to the world.

 Shopify is a great ecommerce platform and has a lot of search engine optimization features available but they aren’t always clear how and why they should be used.
+Our experience building Shopify websites in Raleigh has helped us create this guide that will help your ecommerce website sell online.
 Our guide will walk you step-by-step through the essential SEO features of Shopify.
 We’re confident if you take these actions on your store, you’ll be well ahead of your competition and closer to unlocking the power that is traffic from Google.

 What this Shopify SEO guide is not